Fred Quimby

 Frederick Clinton Quimby (July 31, 1886 – September 16, 1965) was an American animation producer best known for producing the Tom and Jerry cartoon series, for which he won seven Academy Awards for Best Animated Short Films.
-He was the executive in charge of the Metro-Goldwyn-Mayer cartoon studio, which included, among others and at various times, animators and directors Hugh Harman, Rudolf Ising, Tex Avery, Michael Lah, and William Hanna and Joseph Barbera, the creators of Tom and Jerry.
+He was the executive in charge of the Metro-Goldwyn-Mayer cartoon studio, which included, among others and at various times, animators and directors Hugh Harman, Rudolf Ising, Tex Avery, Michael Lah, William Hanna and Joseph Barbera, the creators of Tom and Jerry.
 MGM's cartoon characters included Droopy, Butch Dog, Barney Bear, and others, and they also released multiple one-shot cartoons.

 Life and career

 Quimby was born in Minneapolis, Minnesota, and started his career as a journalist.
 In 1907, he managed a film theater in Missoula, Montana.
 Later, he worked at Pathé, and became a member of the board of directors before leaving in 1921 to become an independent producer.
 He was hired by Fox Film in 1924, and moved to MGM in 1927 to head its short features department.
-In 1937, he was assigned to create MGM's animation department.
+In 1937, he was assigned to create MGM's animation department, producing the unsuccessful The Captain and the Kids series before he was forced to rehire his predecessors Hugh Harman and Rudolf Ising.
+The studio benefited from Harman and Ising's presence, hiring former Harman-Ising staff as well as animators from Terrytoons as its films became more successful.

 In 1939, William Hanna and Joseph Barbera presented Quimby with a proposal for a series of cartoons featuring a cat and a mouse.
 Although he had no interest in the idea, Quimby approved, and the result was Puss Gets the Boot, which was nominated for an Academy Award.
 Initially, he refused to pursue more Cat and Mouse cartoons after Puss Gets the Boot.
 However, following the critical and financial success of that cartoon, he agreed to make Tom and Jerry an official cartoon of the MGM cartoon studio.

 As producer, Quimby became a multiple recipient of the Academy Award for Animated Short Film for the Tom and Jerry films, though he never invited Hanna and Barbera onstage when he accepted the awards.
-His name became well known due to its prominence in the credits of MGM'S cartoons, appearing alone in the final title card before the beginning of the cartoon proper, a placement often used for the cartoon's director in shorts released by other studios, such as Warner Bros.
+His name became well known due to its prominence in the credits of MGM's cartoons starting from 1946, appearing alone in the final title card slide before the beginning of the cartoon proper.

 Quimby took sole credit for approving and producing the Tom and Jerry series, but was not involved in the creative process and had a difficult relationship with animators, including Hanna and Barbera, who believed that Quimby was not fit for a real animation leader: